Blog

 Honesty is the first pillar of trust – the perception that a person adheres to sound principles and tells the truth.
 In a hybrid team, leading with honesty means proactively sharing information and context to bridge the gaps left by physical distance.
 You can’t rely on hallway conversations or osmosis for information-sharing when much of the team is remote.
 As leaders and teammates, we have to deliberately pull back the curtain:

 • Admit what you don’t know: If you’re asked a question and don’t have the answer, say so honestly – “I don’t have that information right now, but I will find out” – rather than bluffing.
 Admitting uncertainty or mistakes actually builds credibility; it shows integrity and encourages others to speak up when they have concerns or make errors.
 I strive to model this vulnerability by openly acknowledging my own missteps or areas where I’m still learning.
-When your team sees you being real, it gives them permission to be honest too.
-That mutual candor becomes the bedrock of trust.

 Loyalty: Foster Empathy, Support, and “Togetherness”

 • Create personal connection rituals: Since we don’t bump into each other in hallways, we schedule small rituals to connect on a human level.
 For example, our team has a light-hearted virtual chat every Monday morning to kick off the week.
 Once a month, a different team member leads fun icebreakers or games to spark laughter and curiosity.
-These moments of levity strengthen interpersonal bonds and remind us that we’re more than just faces on a screen.
+These moments of levity strengthen bonds and remind us that we’re more than just faces on a screen.

 • Express appreciation frequently: A short “Friday Thank You” – whether a quick call or a chat message – goes a long way.
 I make it a habit (and encourage others) to call out a colleague’s effort or help at the end of the week: “Thank you for jumping in to fix that issue” or “Appreciate how you handled that project hurdle.”
-Consistent gratitude and praise build goodwill.
-Team members feel seen and valued, which increases their loyalty to the team.

-• Prioritize occasional in-person meetups: We prioritize gathering in person as a team every quarter (and as a company periodically).
-During these meetups, we don’t only talk shop – we share meals, do fun activities, and have unstructured time to chat about life.
+• Prioritize in-person meetups: We prioritize gathering in person as a team and company every quarter.
+During these get togethers, we don’t only talk shop – we share meals, do fun activities, and have unstructured time to chat about life.
 These real experiences and conversations forge a stronger personal attachment.
-When you’ve shared a laugh over dinner or did an activity together, it’s easier to remember you’re all in it together.
+In a hybrid setting, the feeling of “we’re in this together” is priceless – it turns physical distance into a minor detail because emotionally the team is tight-knit.

 Competence: Deliver Consistently and Empower Accountability

 • Establish transparent workflows and accountability: To keep everyone confident in each other’s progress, it helps to have shared routines and tools.
-For example, our project teams holds a brief weekly OKR check-in meeting and updates task status in a shared project tracker (we use Asana) visible to all.
+For example, our project teams hold a brief weekly OKR check-in meeting and updates task status in a shared project tracker (we use Asana) visible to all.
 These habits ensure that progress (or blockers) are apparent even if no one is in the same office.
 It also distributes responsibility – everyone knows they are expected to update the group, which fosters a sense of ownership.
 When every member consistently pulls their weight and updates the team, people start to relax any anxieties and trust the group’s competence as a whole.
 They know: “Everyone here is committed and pulling their weight; I won’t be left carrying the bag alone.”

 Regain Your Focus with Our Phone Booth